Find publicly exposed source code repositories

 - CommonCrawl builds and maintains an open repository of web crawling data.

 - Tranco List is a research-oriented top site ranking hardened against manipulation.

-How to Opt-Out?
+How to prevent exposed repositories?

 There are two ways to opt-out of the scanning process: